-Once your group has completed all the plant identifications and the determination whether a plant is native vs. invasive, you should enter all this information into an Excel-spread sheet and mail it to the TA (by midnight of the lab day).

-It is imperative that you use the very same format in the Excel-spread sheet (sequence of columns and names), so that the individual files can easily be pasted together for the class data analysis.
-Thus strictly use the format introduced in Table 1 and if you fail to do so, you will not get the grade associated with sending in the data.
+Once your group has completed all the plant identifications and the determination whether a plant is native vs. invasive, added up all the cover percentages of native and invasive species per plot, you should enter all this information into an Excel-spread sheet and mail it to the TA (by midnight of the lab day).
+Again: it is imperative that you use the same design of the two tables as shown above (Tables 1, 2), as this will make it easier to pasted together all the data for the class data analysis.
+Should you fail to do so, you will not get the grade associated with sending in the data.
 Please note that each cell of your final Excel-spread sheet should contain information (it should never be blank), thus you will need to, for example, fill in your group name or the number of the habitat into each cell in these columns.
 Only with a data entry for each and every cell, a data point can be identified unambiguously.